wxkim/power-beam-control/README.md

 Using MAVLink, a set of "messages" are continuously exchanged between drone and ground control in order to control and monitor that state of the drone.

-Typically, MAVLink protocol is implemented inside the autopilot system - Ardupilot - which autonmously governs the direction and control of the drone.
+MAVLink protocol is to be implemented inside the autopilot system - Ardupilot - which autonmously governs the direction and control of the drone.